 Assessing the Health Impacts of Policies and Projects in Vermont

 Health Impact Assessments are data-driven examinations of proposed projects and policies that shape our communities.
-The Health Impact Assessment process outlines potential public health impacts and considerations, providing policy makers and stakeholders with a valuable tool to inform their planning decisions.
+The Health Impact Assessment process outlines potential public health impacts and considerations, which may include potential physical, biological, cultural and socioeconomic effects of a proposed action and its practical alternatives.
+The assessment provides policy makers and stakeholders with a valuable tool to inform their planning decisions.

 Based on the data collected in the assessment process, recommendations can be offered for practical strategies to enhance positive health outcomes – and minimize negative ones – in a broad array of policies and projects that fall outside of the traditional public health arena, including transportation, land use, housing, and economic development.

 The Benn High Redevelopment Project Health Impact Assessment was conducted to better understand the potential health effects of an initiative to utilize a large, vacant downtown building as housing and community space.

 The Health Department and key stakeholders conducted a health impact assessment to assess the potential health impacts of an employee commuter benefit program for all state employees.

 School Transportation Policy in the Essex Westford Educational Community Unified Union School District, 2017

 The Health Department's Burlington District Office completed a health impact assessment of school transportation policy in the newly consolidated Essex Westford Educational Community Unified Union School District.
 Prior to consolidation the separate school districts had three different policies.
 School consolidation compelled the district to create a single transportation plan that was equitable across the district.